lcamichigan/alumni-association-style-guide/README.md

 **AM** Do not use as an abbreviation of _associate member_.

 **a.m.** Note lowercase and periods.
 However, when writing a time on a website that uses a different style, use the style of the website.
-For example, write _11:00am_, not _11:00 a.m._, in Facebook and Squarespace event descriptions.

 **associate member** Refers to an uninitiated member of ΛΧΑ who joined in 1972 or later.
 Before 1972, such members were referred to as _pledges_.
 Capitalize